SuzukiHonoka/Starx_Pixiv_Collector/README.md

 ## Starx's_Pixiv_Collector
-# Welcome to use This python program!!
+# Welcome to use this python program!!
 #### This Program is made by Starx.
 ### Depencies
   1. requests